Amourspirit/python-scriptmerge/README.md

 Since scriptmerge relies on correctly analysing both your script and any dependent modules, it may not work correctly in all circumstances.
-I bodged together the code a long time ago for a specific use case I had, so many normal uses of Python imports are not properly supported.

 ## Installation